-How many of you make a new year’s resolution to lose weight or go to the gym?
-How many of you actually reach your goals?
+How many times have you made a resolution to lose weight or go to the gym?
+How many times have you actually reached your goals?
 This is a prime example of knowing what to do but not staying motivated to actually do it.
 Intellectually we all KNOW that eating healthy foods and exercising is the key to losing weight yet many of us never seem to stick with it.
-The same is true with growing your business.

-In this particular instance, a business coach will keep you focused on your goal and the individual tasks at hand.
-Instead of getting distracted, you will have a plan in place for your next steps.
-Plus, your coach will want an accountability report so if you get distracted, you’ll have to admit that and own up to wasting time.
+A business coach will keep you focused on your goal and what strategies are right for you at your stage in business.
+She will keep you on track and help put a plan in place for your next steps.
+And, your coach will want an accountability report so if you get distracted, you’ll have to admit that and own up to wasting time.

 For some, writing down the next steps in checklist form helps keep them focused.
 Whether it’s a paper note or a list on your phone, knowing the next steps helps drive you forward in your productivity.

 Of course, life can get in the way and you may have to take some time off or shorten your business hours when emergencies happen.
 A business coach can help you reconfigure your business plans as needed so you’re not losing progress.
 Whether that means changing course altogether or simply hiring help to take over some of the tasks, your coach will be your sounding board if your mind is preoccupied with a life problem – or if you simply get stuck in your business, she’ll move you forward.